groupdocs/reference.groupdocs.com/content/sites/groupdocs/annotation/english/java/com.groupdocs.annotation.models/rectangle/_index.md

 ```

-Initializes a new instance of the [Rectangle](../../com.groupdocs.annotation.models/rectangle) struct.
+Initializes a new instance of the [Rectangle](../../com.groupdocs.annotation.models/rectangle) class.

 **Parameters:**
 | Parameter | Type | Description |